m41na/espresso/docs/README.md

 3. __securePort__ - ssl tcp port where application is listening for client requests
 4. __keystorePath__ - file system path to server truststore
 5. __keystorePass__ - password for server truststore
 6. __redirectSecure__ - require the server to redirect all requests from the insecure _http_ to the secure protocol _https_
 7. __deployEnv__ - equivalent to _NODE_ENV_ in Node.js.
 It's a variable which is used to indicate the expected behavior of an application based on the environment in which it is deployed
 8. __pluginsHome__ - home directory for plugin jars
 9. __viewEngines__ - subdirectory for view engine plugin jars, which is relative to the home directory
 10. __bodyParsers__ - subdirectory for body parser plugin jars, which is relative to the home directory
-11. __routerHandlers__ - subdirectory for router handlers plugin jars, which is relative to the home directory
+11. __routerHandles__ - subdirectory for router handle plugin jars, which is relative to the home directory

 ## IPlugin<T>

 The parent interface through which additional implementations or overriding existing implementations can be provided.
 Currently, the following are the existing sub-interfaces:

 1. __IViewEnginePlugin extends IViewEngine, IPlugin<IViewEngine>__ - View Engine